×

 Develop Financing Pathways

 There are 50+ grant opportunities available to Lake Michigan communities that can help fund coastal resiliency and natural infrastructure projects.
 While grant funding has its benefits, grants are competitive, opportunistic, and limited in available dollars.
+Grants also often require municipalities to contribute local matching funds.
 And the costs of investing in coastal resiliency natural infrastructure projects will likely exceed the amount municipalities can cover with grants or pay from annual revenues without experiencing rate shock.

-These constraints are why developing financing pathways is Step 7 in matching funding and financing options with priority projects.
+These constraints are why developing financing pathways is Step 7 in the process of matching funding and financing options with priority projects.

 RiverNetwork-waterAcademy_Customers

-Click the “What are my financing options?” link above to learn about different types of debt-financing mechanisms including municipal/revenue bonds, green bonds, and environmental impact bonds, to gain insights into legal, tax, and accounting issues that can arise when using debt to pay for localized water infrastructure, and to explore case studies on how other communities have scaled their investment in decentralized strategies by moving these projects from their operating to their capital budgets.
+Check out these “Financing nature-based storm resilience solutions” resources to learn about different types of debt-financing mechanisms including municipal/revenue bonds, green bonds, and environmental impact bonds, to gain insights into legal, tax, and accounting issues that can arise when using debt to pay for nature-based storm resilience solutions, and to explore case studies on how other communities have scaled their investment in decentralized strategies by moving these projects from their operating to their capital budgets.

 RiverNetwork-waterAcademy_Elected Leaders